dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 What does the GL trace formula say in this case?

 In this situation, the Frobenius will act on both the cohomology and homotopy groups, and $\bar b$ will be equivariant with respect to this action.
+For the infinite sum in the formula to make sense, we fix an embedding $\QQ_\ell \into \CC$